 (write something about the latest tracking information update)

-As you can see your order arrived in the UK already and is currently being processed in a distribution center close to you.
+As you can see your order has arrived in the UK and is currently being processed in a distribution centre close to you.

 (now you can write something about your estimate when the package comes)